 The laboratory is composed of very skilled clinician scientists, basic science researchers, and biomedical engineers, which provides a multidisciplinary approach to address this complex disease process.
-To that effect, the lab is divided into six main areas of interest: gene- and cell-based therapy, biology of disc degeneration, biomarker discovery, mechanobiology, tissue Engineering, and biomechanics.
-Read more about what our faculty and trainees are working on here.
+To that effect, the lab is divided into six main areas of interest: gene- and cell-based therapy, biology of disc degeneration, biomarker discovery, mechanobiology, tissue engineering, and biomechanics.

 The Ferguson Laboratory has approximately 3,500 square feet devoted to biochemistry, histology, tissue culture, and biomechanical testing.
 In addition, the lab’s faculty, staff, and trainees have 1,000 square feet of office space.
 Our team also collaborates with researchers in other labs—the Department of Orthopedics and Physical Medicine and Rehabilitation, including the Mechanobiology Laboratory, and Human Engineering Research Laboratory.
 The University of Pittsburgh’s Center for Biological Imaging, UPMC Investigational Drug Service, and Magnetic Resonance Research Center are also utilized as needed.

 The general wet lab area facilitates protein analysis, gene expression, and various ELISAs.
 It includes the following: one chemical fume hood, standard air, vacuum, gas, and water provided to bench work stations, three bio safety cabinets, Bio-Rad polyacrylamide slab gel electrophoresis equipment and accessories, agarose gel electrophoresis facilities, three benchtop centrifuges, Perkin Elmer plate-reading spectrophotometer, PCR Workstation, Bio-Rad iQ5 PCR system, and gramatic and microgramatic balances.